ctoxley/http-tools/README.md

   - `.notifier(new Slf4jNotifier(true))` Use SLF4 for logging.
 (WireMock wraps all logging in its own `Notifier` interface)
   - `.extensions(new ResponseTemplateTransformer(false))` Enable attributes of the request to be used in generating the response.

+### Dynamic stub

+For a stub that can cache data please see `DynaMockService`.

 ## http-script

 This module is a base for creating scripts to call http endpoints.

-Two run the tests you need `http-stub` running.
+To run the tests you need `http-stub` running.